diversemix/notes/README.md

 - Read the [Installation Guide](docs/installation.md) for setup help
 - Check the [Reference](docs/reference.md) for command syntax
-- Review the [User Guide](docs/user-guide.md) for workflow questions
+- Review the [User Guide](docs/user-guide.md) for philosophy and strategies
+- See [Daily Workflows](docs/daily-workflows.md) for practical usage patterns

 ---